zhaohan-dong/yahoo-datacrawler/README.md

-# Yahoo Finance/Webull Package for Data/Trading
+# Yahoo Finance/Webull Package for Intraday data/Trading

+Note: work in progress.

 This repo has two modules:
 - yahoo_finance_data